This question gets me pretty fired up (I’m asked this almost daily):

 Okay, my dears, you are armed with tons of proof next time you are asked, “But where do you get your protein? ” Share this article and spread the plant-based love… it can save a life!

 PS.
 If meat is a part of your world, totes cool.
 Try to do a Meatless Monday and only go for it 3-4 times a week.
 I promise you this… you will notice a BIG difference in how you feel and look not to mention save you tons of money on future medical bills. 🙂

 What do you say?

 Share with me in the comments below so we can learn from each other.

 PS.
-Fall Renewal 10 Day Detox is happening Oct.
-12th!
+LIVE group for Raw Renewal 7 Day Detox is happening July 23rd!

 Animal protein isn’t the only acidic thing to think about.
 Caffeine, sugar, processed low-fat stuff, gluten, and dairy also cause inflammation.

-You’ll be feeling energized, clear, light (especially in the tummy), and all-around healthy and clean with Fall Renewal!
-I’ve been leading this detox program now for over 4 years and the response is amazing!
+You’ll be feeling energized, clear, light (especially in the tummy), and all-around healthy and clean with Raw Renewal!
+I’ve been leading this detox program now for over 5 years and the response is amazing!
 AND you’ll get tons of protein in your meals, too!

 Photo credit: Suni Photography